 Binsted Parish Council consists of seven councillors and a chairman.
 None receives any remuneration or expenses for the work they do.
 Councillors are either formally elected or, in the event that a vacancy occurs, co-opted by resolution of the Council.
 Elections are held every four years.

 On election, councillors formally undertake to perform their duties in accordance with the Code of Conduct for Councillors, and with the Council’s Standing Orders and Financial Regulations.
 They also have to disclose, and register with East Hants District Council, any personal interests that may conflict or be seen to conflict with their work as councillors.

 At the Annual General Meeting of the Parish Council, a Chairman for the coming year is elected and councillors are allocated responsibility – either individually or in small working groups – for implementing projects or particular aspects of the Council’s routine work according to their expertise, experience, interests and availability.

-Claire Fargeot, Vice Chairman, Finance Chair, Representing Frith End
+Claire Fargeot, Chairman, Finance Chair, Representing Frith End

 James Isted, Planning Chair, Representing Binsted

 Parish Councils are required by law to hold, as a minimum, an Annual General Meeting of the Parish Council (in May) and three other meetings.
 In practice, the full Council meets formally every month.
 Planning applications and other business are on the full Council agenda.
 Details of forthcoming meetings are posted on the Meeting Dates page and on the Parish Council notice boards.
 These formal Council running details and more can be found in the STANDING ORDERS 2018.
 Council meetings are usually held in the Parish Office and are open to the public.